Best Podium Alternative: ReviewSync vs Podium for Small Business

 Sure.
 Some businesses run Podium for texting and review requests, and use ReviewSync as their monitoring and response layer.
 Podium generates the reviews.
 ReviewSync catches everything across all 18 platforms and helps you respond.

-At $79 + $249 = $328/month, that's still less than Birdeye's single-location price.
-And you get better coverage than either tool alone.
+At $79 + $399 = $478/month, that stack is comparable to Birdeye's entry-level single-location plan once you factor in Birdeye add-ons (Birdeye pricing via SocialPilot), and you get better coverage than either tool alone.

 Is it necessary?
 For most small businesses, no. Pick the tool that matches your biggest pain point.
 If it's "we don't have enough reviews," lean toward Podium.
 If it's "we can't keep up with responding to reviews across all our platforms," lean toward ReviewSync.